Analysis - Japan nuclear power outlook bleak despite first reactor restart

 "Four-and-a-half years after the events started unfolding at Fukushima Daiichi, the Japanese government, the nuclear utilities and the NRA have not succeeded in overcoming complete planning insecurity for investors.
 The outlook for restarts is as cloudy as ever," said Mycle Schneider, an independent energy consultant in Paris.

-Japan's utilities have been burning liquefied natural gas (LNG) in record quantities to make up for lost nuclear capacity, bolstering international markets for the fuel LNG-AS.
+Japan's utilities have been burning liquefied natural gas (LNG) in record quantities to make up for lost nuclear capacity, bolstering international markets for the fuel.

 LEGAL WOES